-The strength of the Marine Corps comes from each individual working together to accomplish the mission.
-This means that we can only develop a more resilient, ready force if we act and help each other.
-It is my goal, with your help, to reduce the number of completed suicides and suicide attempts to zero by providing each individual Marine and Sailor with the tools and resources necessary to help them become resilient.
+The strength of the Marine Corps comes from all of us working together to accomplish the mission.
+To this end, it is my goal, with your help, to reduce the number of completed suicide and suicide attempts to zero by providing each Marine and Sailor with the tools and resources necessary to become resilient.
 I believe that the loss of a single person due to self-harm or other destructive behaviors negatively affects our readiness and our morale.
 I ask each of you to intervene when you see symptoms of depression and self-isolation.

 Strengthen.
 Leadership is the prominent resource in preventing suicide.
-Preserving our most valuable resource - the individual Marine, Sailor, and civilian - is our most important duties.
-It is only through genuine concerned leadership that we will maintain a climate where Marines and Sailors can seek assistance for stress and depression without fear of stigma or reprisal.
-This means know yourself, your Marines, and Sailors.
-Every Marine and Sailor within the command shall attend Unit Marine Awareness and Prevention Integrated Training (UMAPIT) once every calendar year; and attend safeTalk and Applied Suicide Intervention Skills Training (ASIST).
+Preserving our most valuable resource - the individual Marine, Sailor, and civilian - is vital to our mission.
+It is through genuine concerned leadership that we maintain a climate where Marines and Sailors can seek assistance for stress and depression without fear of stigma or reprisal.
+To do so, we must know yourself, your Marines, and Sailors.
+Every Marine and Sailor within the command shall attend Unit Marine Awareness and Prevention Integrated Training (UMAPIT) once every calendar year.
+Additional supplemental courses are safeTALK and Applied Suicide Intervention Skills Training (ASIST), both are designed to help individual Sailors and Marines understand what suicide is, how to recognize those thoughts and behaviors in other people and practice specific ways to intervene.